-Hanging on the walls in countless science classrooms around the world are illustrations of our home galaxy, the Milky Way.
-You've probably heard of it.
-But you probably didn't know that those posters are proportionately thicker than a key component of the galaxy itself.
+You've probably seen illustrations of our home galaxy hanging on the walls in countless science classrooms.
+But we bet you didn't know that those posters are proportionately thicker than a key component of the galaxy itself.

 How Galaxies Get Their Shapes

-Yet similarities aside, every galaxy has a unique story to tell.
-The history of each one is reflected in its shape.
+Every galaxy has a unique story to tell.
+The history of each one is evident in its shape.
 Scientists divide galaxies up into a handful of appearance-based categories.
 The Milky Way is what's known as a spiral galaxy, meaning that it looks like a broad, flattened disc with a slight bulge protruding outward at its center.

 That arrangement is the product of rotation speed, time and gravity.
-To learn more, we talked to astrophysicist Raja GuhaThakurta, Ph.D., a professor at the University of California Santa Cruz, and authority on the study of how galaxies evolve.
+To learn more, we talked to astrophysicist Raja GuhaThakurta, Ph.D., a professor at the University of California Santa Cruz and an authority on the study of how galaxies evolve.
 It's a field that invites a lot of debate.

 "The physics of how these things form is not completely known or settled," GuhaThakurta says.
 Nonetheless, it's widely thought that most spiral galaxies begin their lives as spinning clouds of gas and dust.
 The speed at which they rotate matters a great deal.
 According to GuhaThakurta, massive, rapidly rotating clouds are more likely to become spiral galaxies.

-So, much like a spinning blob of pizza dough, spiral galaxies are formed when shapeless gas/dust clouds flatten out at high speed.
-The same physical forces also effect the look of the pointed "arms" that can be seen around the rims of such galaxies.
+So, much like a spinning blob of pizza dough, spiral galaxies form when shapeless gas/dust clouds flatten out at high speed.
+The same physical forces also affect the look of the pointed "arms" that can be seen around the rims of such galaxies.

 The Mystery of the Bulge

 Now imagine a galaxy that's all bulge.
-This thing would be disc free and either look like a giant, rounded sphere or a massive American football.
-Inside, its stars would be orbiting the galaxy's central point in all directions.
+This thing would be disc-free and either look like a giant, rounded sphere or a massive American football.
+Inside, its stars would orbit the galaxy's central point in all directions.
 Congratulations, you've just pictured an elliptical galaxy.
-GuhaThakurta says elliptical galaxies form when two spiral galaxies of comparable mass merge together.
-(Although he adds that this might not be the only process by which elliptical galaxies are formed.)